turingschool/front-end-curriculum/lessons/module-1/dom-manipulation-2.md

 awesomeParas.innerText = 'This is so awesome!';
 ```

-That's because `document.querySelectorAll()` returns an array!
-We need to iterate over the array and change elements one at a time using a `for loop`!
+That's because `document.querySelectorAll()` returns a list of potentially many elements.
+Even if there only was one match it would be in a NodeList.
+We need to iterate over the NodeList and change elements one at a time using a `for loop`!
 So to get this working, we would need to do the following:

 ```js
 var awesomeParas = document.querySelectorAll('.awesome');